Table of contents

 How to Format Your Resume Font

-Picking the best resume font and sizing it correctly is one thing — making sure it’s properly formatted is another.
+Picking the best resume font and sizing it correctly is just one consideration to keep in mind as you ensure that your resume is properly formatted.
 Let’s take a look at common debates about resume fonts.

 There are two main rules for choosing a resume font color: